comoglu/Hyposat/HYPOSAT_HISTORY.md

                 ERROR due to -180 deg / +180 deg border for calculating a mean starting solution removed!

                 Iteration also stops if the last change of hypocenter is smaller than 1/1000 of distance to the nearest station (as long as SETCHECK has the default value of 1.).
-All these ditances are measured in [km].
+All these distances are measured in [km].

 Version 3.1     August 2-8, 1997